 Getting the right moving equipment is the first step.
 You can either buy or rent professional gear, as well as use some alternative materials to reduce the costs.
 The instrument must not be rolled on its casters as even the metal ones are delicate and might break, leading to significant damage.
 If the legs can be separated from the piano, do it.
 Close the lid and lock it, making sure it is secure, but do not tape it as you may damage the wood surface.
 You can use masking or electrical tape instead.
 Wrap all the parts, including the base, and then secure them with tape.

 The keys of a keyboard are delicate and they must be protected by closing and locking the lid.
-If the lid cannot be locked, wrap it together with the instrument and tape it.
+If the lid cannot be locked, bind it together with the instrument and tape it.
 That way you’ll prevent the risk of damages and hefty repair price.

 Use Moving Blankets to Protect the Piano

 Moving blankets are perfectly designed to protect the delicate surface and its parts.
 They are thick enough to absorb the bumps and serve as a cushion between the instrument and tape which is wrapped around for protection.
 The corners are particularly exposed, so pay special attention to wrapping them and securing with tape.